-Our laser stations (WeLase™, LW2), thanks to their enclosure, maintain high levels of security throughout the medical device traceability process.
-The operator can quickly perform a contrasted and durable laser marking on several small units with the WeLase, or batches of medium sized-parts with the LW2.
+Our laser stations (WeLase™, LW2, LW3), thanks to their enclosure, maintain high levels of security throughout the medical device traceability process.
+The operator can quickly perform a contrasted and durable laser marking on several small units with the WeLase, or batches of medium sized-parts with the LW2 or LW3.

 The Impact dot peen station provides quick and deep identification of surgical instruments, medical devices and tools.
 The succession of impacts precisely marks the part with a highly durable code or text.